chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 ## Set the URI of a deployable artifact

-If you set the file URI (`fileUri`) property of an artifact configuration item (CI) to a URI, XL Deploy uses an artifact resolver to resolve the URI at runtime.
+If you set the file URI (`fileUri`) property of an artifact configuration item (CI) to a URI, XL Deploy uses an artifact resolver to resolve the URI when it needs access to the artifact (for example, when you set up a deployment).
+XL Deploy will download the artifact temporarily to perform certain actions on it, such as placeholder replacement; after deployment is complete, XL Deploy will delete its temporary copy of the artifact.

 By default, XL Deploy supports Maven repositories (including Artifactory and Nexus) and HTTP/HTTPS locations.
 You can also add your own [custom artifact resolver](/xl-deploy/how-to/extend-the-external-artifact-storage-feature.html).

 **Important:** The value of the `fileUri` property must be a *stable* reference; that is, it must point to the *same* file whenever it is referenced.
 "Symlink"-style references, such as a link to the "latest" version, are not supported.